tobek/laminae/notes.md

 ### Think about for each

+- Search trinym, as well as YXX, XYX, and XXY
 - What's the point?
 - Environment
     + Landscape
     + Seasonality
     + Weather
+- Culture
+    + How do they organize themselves?
+    + How do subgroups interact?
+    + How are they grouped?
+No "family", so
 - Review author notes and think about how to insert
 - How do they greet each other?
 Cultural tics
 - How they interact with prime worlds